kareemalkoul/kareemalkoul/README.md

 # Hi, I’m @kareemalkoul

 ## About Me
-- Studying Information Technology Engineering :
+- Graduate From Information Technology Engineering as AI Engineer:
   - Damascus University.
-  - 5Th year.
-  - AI Domain.
+  - GPA 78.06%

 ## I’m interested in computer sciences and AI's domains